go-task/task/docs/usage.md

 ## Detailed task description

-Running `task --details task-name` will show a detailed description of a task if present.
-The following Taskfile:
+Running `task --summary task-name` will show a summary of a task The following Taskfile:

 ```yaml